top of page

 Ensuring you have the minimum deposit required is essential.
 However, the more you can put down, the more lenders you will have to choose from and the better interest rate you can secure.

-Although one or two lenders have come forward with mortgages where less than 5% deposit is an option, in most cases a minimum deposit of 5% of the property price is needed.
+Although one or two lenders have come forward with mortgages where less than 5% deposit is an option, in most cases a minimum deposit equal to 5% of the property price is needed.
 For example, if you are looking to buy a £200,000 property, you will need to put down £10,000, which is 5% of the property's value.
 In this scenario, you would require a mortgage of £190,000, therefore with a Loan to Value (LTV) of 95%.

 If you are fortunate enough to have a 40% deposit (£80,000), you would only need a mortgage of £120,000, resulting in a 60% LTV.
 With a larger deposit, you will have more options when it comes to lenders and it is likely that you will secure better mortgage terms, such as a lower interest rate.